Habitual Traffic Violator (HTV) Laws in Indiana

 Julie Chambers – Former Deputy Prosecutor on Your Side

 Attorney Julie Chambers can provide competent, professional advice and help guide you through the BMV process or criminal justice system.
-As a former Marion County deputy prosecutor, she handled misdemeanor and felony cases and was also assigned to the traffic court.
+As a former Marion County deputy prosecutor, she handled misdemeanor and felony cases and was also assigned to the traffic court for a period of time, giving her unique experience she can bring to your case.
 Today, she focuses a majority of her practice on criminal and traffic law.
 She will be there with you each step of the way, working diligently to defend your case and help you get back on the road – legally.

 Chambers Law Office represents clients throughout central Indiana, including Marion County (Indianapolis), Hamilton, Hancock, Johnson, Madison, Hendricks and Boone Counties.
 Contact Chambers Law Office, LLC to discuss your case today!